-If you are a student from overseas and wish to spend a period of up to three terms (one academic year) in Oxford on an undergraduate course, you can apply to a college for a place as a registered Visiting Student.
+If you are a student from overseas and wish to spend a period of up to three terms (one academic year) in Oxford on a course related to the degree you are studying in your own country, you can apply to a college for a place as a registered Visiting Student.

 Visiting Student status

-As a Visiting Student you do not matriculate at the University of Oxford but your name is entered on the University’s Register as a Visiting Student and you will be affiliated with a college or society.
+As a Visiting Student you do not matriculate at the University of Oxford but your name is entered on the University’s Register as a Visiting Student and you will be affiliated with a college, society or PPH (Permanent Private Hall).

 Access to facilities

 You will have access to all college facilities and membership of the Junior Common Room (JCR) - the undergraduate student body.
 You also have access to a wide range of University facilities, including the Bodleian Libraries, faculty (subject) libraries, IT services, and the great wealth of lectures organised by the University throughout the academic year.

 University tuition fees are payable to cover the cost of access to the University facilities.
 As you are affiliated to a college you will also pay college fees and have access to college accommodation.
 You should also consider your living costs.

 For help with accommodation information for visiting students, academics and staff members, visit the Studentpad website, hosted by the Graduate Accommodation Office, where a number of private landlords advertise for tenants associated with the University.